ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 The woman, along with the middle-aged man from Stone Elemental School, looked up to the bearded foreigner.

 “She’s not the one who stopped it,” the bearded man said with a smile.
+“I saw how it was done with my own eyes.”

-Meanwhile, Mila, who mellowed from her defeat and still sat on the muddy ground, gulped as she saw her cousin come to pick her up.
+Meanwhile, Mila, who mellowed from her defeat and still sat on the muddy ground, gulped as she saw her cousin Shira come to pick her up.

-“I lost,” she said to Shira.
+“I lost,” she said to him.

-“No you didn’t, that girl is the one who put down her bow first, and you still got your swords in your hands--so technically you’d win.”
+Shira looked at her, taking time to choose his words carefully, said, “No you didn’t.
+That girl is the one who put down her bow first, and you still got your swords in your hands--so technically you have won.”

 “I fell to my butt, I was humiliated,” Mila said, her voice trembled, “I lost….”

 Shira sighed.
 He grabbed Mila’s hand and pulled her up.
-“It’s adult problems from hereon, Uncle Shuro would likely summon my father back.
+“It’s adults problems from hereon forward.
+Uncle Shuro would likely summon my father back and make him talk seriously with Malikh Family.
 For now, let’s get out of here,” he said.

 Monkey and Snake, along with the nervous Romana, came to follow them from behind to shield them from people’s laughter.
-Mila was so humiliated the usually feisty tomboy was so down she couldn’t afford to hold her head straight.
-As Shira witnessed how pitiful his cousin was, regret overwhelming him when he remembered how he was holding back from taking action himself.
+Mila was so humiliated the usually feisty tomboy couldn’t afford to hold her head straight.
+As Shira witnessed his pitiable cousin, regret overwhelming him when he remembered how he was holding back from taking action himself.

 “Brat,” someone called him.